We Work Hand-in-Hand With Teen Boys in Our Immersive and Experiential Program

 Because many of the trauma these children suffered was created in an absence of secure relationships, it can only be healed in secure relationships.
-At the Forge, we summarize our relationally based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
+At Embark at The Forge, we summarize our relationally based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
 The goal of the model is Joy, experienced through co-regulation.

 Joy comes from experiencing acceptance, security, and attunement in a committed home (CASA).

 We begin with Commitment on the caregivers’ part.
 For us, that is the parent, guardian, or primary attachment figure which commits to sending their child to us and commits to working with us in the goal of reuniting at treatments end.
 It begins also with our commitment as caregivers to treat the child, to go the distance, as we say here.